freshOS/Stevia/README.md

 View layout becomes **fun**, **concise**, **maintainable** and dare I say, *beautiful* ❤️

 ### What
-- [x] Auto Layout DSL
-- [x] Pure Swift
+- [x] Pure Swift Auto Layout DSL.
-- [x] Simple, this is just NSLayoutConstraint shortcuts, pure UIKit code, no voodoo magic
+- [x] Simple: the apis are just NSLayoutConstraint shortcuts, pure UIKit code, no voodoo magic.
-- [x] Chainable api

 ## Advantages of Stevia

-- [x] No more constraints hell in Interface builder.
-- [x] No more debugging in Interface builder toggling checkboxes.
+- [x] Improves the readability of Auto Layout in code.
-- [x] The view code is not split between 2 files anymore
-- [x] What you see is what you get, your view code is in one place, there is no hidden logic elsewere (in the xib)
-- [x] No more referencing Storyboards or Xibs by their names "ProfileStoryboard".
-We all know strings are bad identifiers.
-- [x] Clear view Hierarchy
-- [x] Live reload, WHAT YOU SEE IS WHAT YOU GET
-- [x] Events are a breeze
-- [x] Code views Faster
+- [x] Concise yet flexible apis.
-- [x] No more XML (Thank God!)
+- [x] Type-Safe Visual Format language.
-- [x] Better readability 1000lines XML file vs. 30lines code
-- [x] Readable constraints (they actually look like the layout itself \o/)
-- [x] Horizontal & vertical layout can be described at the same time
+- [x] Decribe Horizontal & vertical layout at the same time.
+- [x] Supports Live reload, for faster iteration cycles.
-- [x] Styles are well separated, concise, reusable and can be composed
+- [x] Styling is more concise, reusable and can be composed.
-- [x] Content like text, placeholders are easier to visualize

 ## Login View Example
 In the project folder, you can find an example of a typical login view laid out in both native and Stevia for you to understand and compare the two approaches.